-It is no surprise that what should be a joyous, happy season, is for so many people just the opposite.
-Many experience serious depression during the Christmas Season.
-One study showed that almost half of all Americans experienced depression during the Christmas Holidays.
-This depression could be triggered by many things, the loss of a loved one, divorce, loneliness, family discord, financial problems, or not feeling that they will live up to others expectations.
-Psychologists even have a special name for depression that shows up during this time of year, Seasonal Affective Disorder,or SAD.
+It is no surprise that what should be the most joyous and happy season, is just the opposite for so many people.
+Many experience serious anxiety and depression during the Christmas Season.
+One study showed that over twenty percent of all Americans experienced depression during the Christmas Holidays.
+Anxiety and depression can be triggered by many things: the loss of a loved one, divorce, loneliness, family discord, financial problems, or the feeling that they will not meet other’s expectations.
+Psychologists even have a special name for depression that shows up during this time of year: Seasonal Affective Disorder, or SAD.

 What does this Seasonal Affective Disorder look like?
-For some people, there will be an emotional heaviness as the holidays approach.
+For some people, there will be an emotional heaviness and sense of dread as the holidays approach.
 There might also be a feeling of weariness.
 You struggle to get out of bed in the morning.
-Feelings of sadness because of the loss of a loved one or sadness because of the bad memories associated with Christmas might come into play.
-Many people would acknowledge that the guilt they feel about being depressed at Christmas only compounds their SAD.
+Feelings of sadness because of the loss of a loved one or bad memories associated with Christmas might come into play.
+Many people would acknowledge that the guilt they feel about being depressed or anxious at Christmas only compounds their SAD.

 What can someone do to combat SAD?

 1. Look Outward.
-I understand that there are times when people need professional help to treat their depression.
-I can’t help but wonder, though, how many people would be healed if they could get their eyes off of their own situation for a while and look for ways to help other people.
+I understand that there are times when people need professional help to treat their emotional issues.
+I can’t help but wonder, though, how many people would be healed if they could get their eyes off of their own situation for a while and look for ways to help others.
 Depression is a very self-absorbing condition.
 What would happen if I got my eyes off of myself and looked for people to bless during this Christmas Season and the rest of the year, as well?
 There is something healthy and therapeutic about helping those who are less fortunate than us.

-The good news is that there are so many opportunities to serve others during the Christmas Season.
+The good news is that there are so many opportunities to serve others during the holidays.
 From the Salvation Army to the USMC’s Toys for Tots, there are plenty of opportunities to give money or time to help others.
-Our church in the US, for example has participated in the Angel Tree program.
-This organization reaches out to children who have a parent in prison.
+A great example is the Salvation Army’s Angel Tree program.
+This organization reaches out to children who would not have a Christmas otherwise.
 Angel Tree’s goal is to let these children know that they are not forgotten and to give them a joyous Christmas.
 For just a few dollars, you can put a smile on a child’s face.
 It is tough to stay depressed when you are helping others.
 If you look, you can find a place to serve this holiday season.

 2. Go to Church.
-If church is not a normal part of your life, Christmas is a great time to go.
+If church is not a normal part of your life, Christmas is a great time to start a new habit!
 Most churches have special presentations, musicals, and other special services designed to help people celebrate the true meaning of Christmas.
 For someone struggling with SAD, being around positive, loving, and affirming people is one of the best things that we can do.
 The atmosphere that a person creates around their life is one of the main factors that affect their outlook on life.
 If you live in the Atlanta area, come visit us at the C3 Church.
 We have some great things happening in December!